Vitaliy Antonov

-Vitaliy Borysovyvch Antonov (born December 12, 1962, in Stryi, Lviv Oblast) is an entrepreneur from Western Ukraine the founder of OKKO Group.
+Vitaliy Borysovyvch Antonov (born 12 December 1962 in Stryi, Lviv Oblast) is a private investor from Ukraine who actively invests in various sectors of the economy around the world.
+He is the founder of the international investment company Universe Investment Group, which includes OKKO Group.
+PhD in Economics.
+Resides in Switzerland.

 Education

 Antonov studied at Stryi School Number 4 from 1970 to 1978.
 In 1988 he graduated from Ternopil National Economic University with honors with a specialization in “Finance and Credit”.
 He defended a dissertation on the topic “Activation of the Attraction of Foreign Direct investment into Ukraine's Economy in the Condition of Global Competition” and received a scientific degree, a Ph.D. in economics in 2011.